SmileiPIC/tutorials/tutorial2.rst

 *nodes*.
 Each node contains several cores, which can all access the same data simultaneously.
-The cores belonging to two different nodes cannot use the same data directly; they must exchange chunks of data that are communicated through a network.
+The cores belonging to two different nodes cannot use the same memory directly; they must exchange chunks of data that are communicated through a network.

 In Smilei, this communication between nodes is achieved using the Message Passing Interface (MPI).
-Within each node, the management of cores (sharing the same memory) is handled by the OpenMP protocol.
+Within each node, the management of cores (sharing the same memory) can be handled by the OpenMP protocol or using MPI.

 The goal of this tutorial is to understand how to setup a simulation that can ensure proper workload distribution between all the cores.